-I’ve always been interested in women’s and children’s health and started my career working in hospitals.
-I was a medical social worker with pregnant women, babies in neonatal intensive care, and adolescents with physical and mental health conditions.
-After working in this very interesting, fast-paced, environment where I learned so much about health and health care, I decided to study how to potentially prevent some of the problems I was seeing in the hospital and clinics.
-So, I pursued public health.
+I’ve always been interested in women’s and children’s health and started my career working as a medical social worker in pediatric hospitals.
+I was the social worker for pregnant women with high-risk pregnancies, families with babies in neonatal intensive care, and adolescents with physical and mental health conditions.
+After learning so much about health and mental health in these fast-paced clinical environments, I decided to go into public health to try to influence the trajectories of the problems I was seeing.

-There are several different types of diabetes.
-Type 1 diabetes, type 2 diabetes, and gestational diabetes are the most common.
-Diabetes affects almost everyone.
-If you don’t have it, you probably know someone who does.
-When women have or develop diabetes during their pregnancies, their blood sugar may have an impact on the health of their children.
-This might include their baby’s size at birth, weight while they are growing up, and subsequent risk of diabetes.
-So, it’s important to know whether you have diabetes or are at risk for diabetes before getting pregnant.
+When women develop diabetes during pregnancy, their blood sugar may affect the health of their children.
+This might include their baby’s size at birth, weight while they are growing up, and their child’s risk of developing type 2 diabetes.
+So, it’s especially important for women to know whether they have diabetes or are at risk for diabetes before getting pregnant.

 What do you enjoy doing in your free time?

 I enjoy traveling.
 I have been to 6 of the 7 continents, and I was waitlisted for a trip to Antarctica in early 2021, which I have since changed to 2022 due to COVID-19.
 Travel encourages us to think beyond the relatively small part of the world that we live in.
 When I travel, I join locals for their meals, talk to them about their views, and learn about their health care systems.
 Last year, I learned more about health care in east Africa than I anticipated when I was injured while hiking in northern Ethiopia and had surgery in Kenya.